Can you drive in the UAE with a foreign licence?

 If you are a visitor

-If you are on a tourist or visit visa, you can legally drive in the UAE with your foreign driving license, provided it is from one of the UAE’s eligible countries.
+If you are on a tourist or visit visa, you can legally drive in the UAE with your foreign driving licence, provided it is from one of the UAE’s eligible countries.
 If your licence is from one of those approved countries, you do not need to apply for a UAE driving licence or obtain an International Driving Permit (IDP) during your stay.

 However, this is only valid for up to 3 months or for the duration of your visa, whichever is shorter.
 Your car insurance must also clearly cover the use of a foreign licence, so always confirm this with the rental company.